b-cubed-eu/b3doc/tests/testthat/_snaps/rmd_to_md/example_md.md

 ## Conclusion

-This document demonstrated how to use base R functions to explore and visualize the famous `iris` dataset.
+This document demonstrated how to use base R functions to explore and visualize the famous `rose` dataset.
 It is a great example for practicing data analysis and visualization with real-world data.